 Tips and Information: Traveling to the U.S.

-Below are some travel tips and iformation that you may find useful.
+Below are a few travel tips and information that you may find useful.

-For security reasons, the airlines are asking people to arrive earlier than before; some security lines are moving quickly and some will move slowly, so if you miss a flight for some reason, don't panic.
-DO CALL the school and your pickup contact (if you have one) to let them know of the change of plan.
+For security reasons, the airlines are asking people to arrive earlier than before; some security lines are moving slowly, so if you miss a flight for some reason, don't panic.
+CALL the school and your pickup contact (if you have one) to let them know of the change of plan.
 The airlines will probably be able to put you on a later flight that same day.

 To make things move faster for yourself and for those waiting in line behind you, make use of the following tips: